jchip/mcpu/packages/mcpu-cli/README.md

 # MCPU CLI

-> **MCP Unified - Unlimit MCP servers with zero upfront tokens, and 80% token reduction**
+> **MCP Unified - Unlimit MCP servers with zero upfront tokens, and up to 90% token reduction**

-MCPU is an MCP multiplexer (1:N) that manages all your MCP servers for multiple AI Assistants, with progressive discovery and up to 84% token reduction.
+MCPU is an MCP multiplexer (1:N) that manages all your MCP servers for multiple AI Assistants, with progressive discovery, parallel batch calls, code execution, and up to 90% token reduction.

 ```
 Claude CLI/Desktop ─┐          ┌-> playwright